codehass/Enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 MORSE CODE DECODER <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-**MORSE CODE DECODER** The Morse Code Decoder is a program built with ruby to automate the decryption of morse code messages.
+In this project we([@codehass](https://github.com/codehass) and [@elarhadu](https://github.com/elarhadu)) used a module inside a class.
+For this we created a class MyList and a module MyEnumerable.
+The module MyEnumerable implemented a subset of the functionality of Enumerable.

 ## 🛠 Built With <a name="built-with"></a>